peiche/cover/README.txt

 Using the Color Posts (https://wordpress.org/plugins/color-posts/) plugin will allow Cover to match the header's color to the color of a post's featured image.
 Please note that this plugin requires Jetpack.

+= Yet Another Related Post Plugin =

+Cover includes six templates for use with YARPP: 2-across grid, 3-across grid, normal-width slider, full-width slider, comma-separated list, and bullet list.

+= Featured Video Plus =

+Adding a featured video will make a large play button appear on the the post's cover image.
+Clicking this will show the video in full screen and immediately start playing.
+(Some mobile devices, such as iPhones and iPads, do not support autoplay.)

 == Installation ==

 = WordPress.org =